All Episodes

 And I think Whitewater is about health care.

-Whitewater's about Bosnia.
+Whitewater is about Bosnia.

-Whitewater is about crime and welfare reform, and I'll tell you why.
+Whitewater is about crime and welfare reform.

 Character, the issue of character was put on hold during the 1992 campaign.

-Uh nobody cared about it because uh so many people were upset with the economic situation they wanted to change, and it's now coming home to roost.
+Nobody cared about it because so many people were upset by the economic situation they wanted to change.

 They're taking the president's word for it.

-Now, I think if the president's word is what we're going to rely on for his policies.
+Now, I think if the president's word is what we're going to rely on for his policies, this is a debate in the arena of ideas, and this is the man setting the agenda.

-And if people are going to base their support uh for the plan on whether or not they can take his word, I think it's fair to examine whether or not he keeps his word.
+And if people are going to base their support for the plan on whether or not they can take his word, I think it's fair to examine whether or not he keeps his word.

 This is not about getting rid of the president.

-This is about people who would like to stop health care in a legitimate democratic sense, trying to compete for the minds and hearts of the American people, the basis that maybe what the president's saying isn't true.
+This is about people who would like to stop health care in a legitimate Democratic sense, trying to compete for the minds and hearts of the American people, the basis that maybe what the president's saying isn't true.

 Well, that's all it took.

-I mean, this was the Salah Days.
+I mean, this was the salad days.

 The Republicans hadn't done anything yet.